 Specialized or Client-Driven Training

-Group or individual training conducted to cater to the needs of the requesting party.
-Trainees or requesting agencies are charged training fees to cover the training cost that includes training materials, honoraria for lecturers, transportation expenses for field trips, accommodation and in some cases, daily subsistence allowance (DSA).
+Group or individual training courses conducted to cater to the specific needs of the requesting party.
+Trainees or requesting agencies are charged training fees to cover the training cost that includes training materials, honoraria for lecturers, transportation expenses for field trips, accommodation and in some cases, daily subsistence allowance.

 Online Distance Learning Course